 “If you have never spent a night under the stars, then you have never truly lived.”
 Joey Holmes

 Yes, a bold and somewhat controversial statement and yes, I just went there!
 But I love camping so much, that I really do believe that EVERYONE can not only benefit from camping, but enjoy it too.
-Agreed, it can be cold and wet, you might have noisy neighbours who keep you up all night, the toilets might get blocked, rodents might get into your food, or you might just get bored.
-But there’s a risk of all of those things happening on any vacation or even in your own home!
-For me, all of the negatives that come with cosying up in the corner of a muddy field, under nothing but a thin tent canvas, are well worth the endless positives that make me happier than (almost) anything else in the world.
+Agreed, it can be cold and wet.
+You might have noisy neighbours who keep you up all night.
+The toilets might get blocked, rodents might get into your food, or you might just get bored.
+But there’s the risk of all of those things happening on any vacation or even in your own home!
+For me, all of the negatives that come with cosying up in the corner of a muddy field under nothing but thin tent canvas, are well worth the endless positives.
+And these positives make me happier than (almost) anything else in the world.

 Why I love camping so much

-So if you have yet to venture into the world of sleeping bag snoozing (and are still reading!), then please, read on to find out why camping is so blooming great, why I love camping so much, and why it might just be right up your street too…
+If you have yet to venture into the world of sleeping bag snoozing (and are still reading!), then please, read on.
+You’ll find out why camping is so blooming great, why I love camping so much, and why it might just be right up your street, too…

 1Have a health boost